 There’s a fine line between “eclectic” and cluttered.
 You want your little one’s nursery to feel cozy and lived-in, not closed-in and claustrophobic, so don’t go nuts with the flea market finds.

 Instead of filling the room up with unneeded furniture, opt for just a few interesting pieces that blend well.
 Remember: being eclectic is not about how much random stuff you have, it’s about how well you can tie that seemingly random stuff together.

 Take an Understated Approach

 Mix-and-match furniture is more a reflection of your bank account than your personal taste.
 If the eclectic look is not really your thing, try playing down the differences by choosing simple, understated furnishings with clean lines and light finishes.
 These pieces should essentially disappear, allowing you to redirect focus to larger statement pieces, like the bed or crib.

 Create Balance with Accessories

 Buying a matching furniture set is an easy way to establish a natural sense of balance in your space, but it's not the only way to go.
 A few well-chosen and carefully-placed accessories can also create a visual balance.

 Try decorating mismatched end tables with a pair of matching lamps.
 The symmetry in the lamps will naturally draw the eye, and the tables will fade into the background.
 You can also try putting tall accessories on a low table and short accessories on a higher one to give them equal space representation.
-Your brain will process the shape of the decorated table on whole, and as long as the shapes match, the eyes will read the display as symmetrical.
+Your brain will process the shape of the decorated table on the whole, and as long as the shapes match, the eyes will read the display as symmetrical.